simgrid/simgrid/docs/source/app_s4u.rst

      mutex->unlock();

    } // The mutex gets automatically freed because the only existing reference gets out of scope

+Note that Mailboxes, Hosts and Links are not handled thought smart pointers (yet?).
+This means that it is currently impossible to destroy a mailbox or a link.
+You can still destroy an host (but probably shouldn't), using :cpp:func:`simgrid::s4u::Host::destroy`.

 C++ API Reference
 *****************